carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 because the use case and the business rules remains the same, the code to run the business logic should be the same.
-We are just providing our users another way for rating a post, what it's called another _delivery method_.
+We are just providing our users another way for rating a idea, what it's called another _delivery method_.

 The main difference is how we have created the `VotePostRequest` from.
 On the first